Lawrence Blochman

 Lawrence Goldtree Blochman (February 17, 1900 – January 22, 1975) was an American detective story writer and translator.

-Lawrence Blochman was born in San Diego, California, to Lucien A. Blochman, a banker, and his wife Haidee Goldtree.
+Lawrence Blochman was born on February 17, 1900, in San Diego, California, to Lucien A. Blochman, a banker, and his wife Haidee Goldtree.
 He began writing early.
-As a junior at San Diego High School, Blochman reported school sports for the San Diego Evening Tribune and, as a senior, he replaced the Tribune sports editor who had left to serve in World War I. Blochman then attended the University of California, Berkeley where he edited the college newspaper, the Daily Californian.
+As a junior at San Diego High School, Blochman reported school sports for the San Diego Evening Tribune and, as a senior, he replaced the Tribune sports editor who had left to serve in World War I. Blochman then attended the University of California, Berkeley, where he edited the college newspaper, the Daily Californian.
 In the summer he served as a police reporter for the Tribune and a courthouse reporter for the San Diego Sun.
 He graduated from college in 1921.

-After graduation, he tried to write his "way around the world," working in Tokyo for the Japan Advertiser, in Hong Kong for the South China Morning Post, in Shanghai for the Far Eastern Review, in Calcutta for The Englishman, and in Paris for the Chicago Tribune.
+After graduation, he tried to write his "way around the world", working in Tokyo for the Japan Advertiser, in Hong Kong for the South China Morning Post, in Shanghai for the Far Eastern Review, in Calcutta for The Englishman, and in Paris for the Chicago Tribune.
 He returned to San Diego as city editor of the Sun in 1924.
 In 1926, he married Marguerite Maillard in Paris.

 Writing as Lawrence G. Blochman, he published more than 50 books, including many mystery and detective novels, as well as several hundred short stories, novelettes, and articles.
 Several of his stories were made into films, television programs, and radio shows.
+One of Blochman's characters, the pathologist Dr. Daniel Webster Coffee, appears in several novels and short stories.

-He also translated more than a dozen books and detective stories from the French, including novels by the celebrated Belgian writer Georges Simenon.
+He also translated more than a dozen books and detective stories from the French, including novels by the Belgian writer Georges Simenon.

 In 1948, Blochman served as the fourth president of the Mystery Writers of America, following Baynard Kendrick, Ellery Queen, and Hugh Pentecost.
 In 1951, Blochman's "Diagnosis: Homicide" received an Edgar Award in the Best Short Story category.
 He was vice president of the Overseas Press Club and winner of its Meritorious Service Award in 1959.

-He died in New York City in 1975.
-His widow Marguerite died there in 1991.
-Blochman's family was of French Jewish origin and was among the pioneers in San Diego.
+Blochman died on January 22, 1975, at St. Luke's Hospital (now Mount Sinai Morningside) in New York City.